saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 $ pip install click
 $ pip install tqdm
 ```
-<p>Finally run the following code to see if everything works properly.
+<p>Finally, run the following code to see if everything works properly.
 You should see the algorithm starts running without error.</p>

 ``` Shell
 $ python baselines/deepq/experiments/train_cartpole.py
 ```
-<p>To see rendering envs (or any graphical windows from remove computer) you will need to install x11:</p>
+<p>To see the environments' rendering (or any graphical windows from the remote computer), you will need to install x11:</p>
 <p>Download and install xming using this link and make sure that it is running in your computer before connecting to the server</p>
 <p><a href="https://sourceforge.net/projects/xming/">https://sourceforge.net/projects/xming/</a></p>